 On a site-specific scale, the following items should be taken into consideration.
+Best practices for natural stewardship, similar to the National Park Service, should be practiced in areas intended to be natural ecosystems.
 In forests, vertical structural diversity is important.
 This applies to not only the diversity of the vegetation itself (tree, shrub, and herbaceous layering) but to the size of trees throughout the landscape.
 It is important to maintain large-diameter, older specimens while also appreciating that smaller trees contribute to the health of the system.
 Additionally, the cycle of growth, stability, and decay should be respected.
 Many organisms that contribute to the food chain begin their lives in fallen trees and in the detritus of the forest floor.
-The cavities of trees also provide homes for mammals, birds, and other
+Because previous biodiversity studies did not focus on insect tracking or pollinators, the Town should consider supporting and funding this inventory and ensure these species are included in future local and regional studies whenever possible.

-49 CT Department of Energy & Environmental Protection, 2006.
+CT Department of Energy & Environmental Protection, 2006.

-50 Gruner, H. J., M. W. Klemens, and A. Persons.
+Gruner, H. J., M. W. Klemens, and A. Persons.
 2006.
 The Farmington Valley Biodiversity Project: A Model for Intermunicipal Biodiversity Planning in Connecticut.
 MCA Technical Paper No. 11, Metropolitan Conservation Alliance, Wildlife Conservation Society, Bronx, New York.